Watch Dogs E3 2013 Preview – Unleash Your Inner Mercenary Hacker

 Watch_Dogs E3 2013 Preview 2

-The end product so far is poised to be the next big thing from Ubisoft.
-It will be an interconnected city that will link offline and online players to create a seamless experience.
-From what I saw from the demonstration, this worked and with the integration of mobile to the mix, Watch_Dogs is sure to be on everyone’s wish list this holiday season.
+The end product so far is poised to be Ubisoft’s next big thing.
+It will be an interconnected city that links offline and online players to create a seamless experience.
+From what I saw from the demonstration, this worked, and with mobile integration into the mix, Watch Dogs is sure to be on everyone’s wish list this holiday season.

 Watch Dogs 2 Confirmed To Appear At E3

-The demo starts with a mission to try and rescue your associate “T-Bone” from behind an enemy controlled building.
-Players have to use all the hacking abilities at hand to get past the obstacles.
-It showed off the ability to control aspects of the environment, such electrical systems, doors and even the networked, mechanized advertisements to help T-Bone Escape.
-The use of the asymmetrical gameplay using a tablet was also demonstrated.
-This allows a friend to jump in in save the day from a remote location.
-It seemed to work in the controlled environment, yet it will be interested to see how it all plays together in the real world.
+The Watch Dogs demo begins with a mission to rescue your associate, “T-Bone,” from an enemy-controlled building.
+Players must use all available hacking abilities to overcome obstacles.
+The demo showcased the ability to control various aspects of the environment, such as electrical systems and doors, and even networked mechanized advertisements, to aid T-Bone’s escape.
+The use of asymmetrical gameplay via a tablet was also demonstrated, allowing a friend to jump in and save the day remotely.
+It seemed to work well in the controlled environment, but seeing how it all plays out in the real world will be interesting.

-The next section of the demo has the protagonist, Aiden Pearce, trying to break into the network for the city.
-The world is broken up into wards around Chicago.
-With the city now controlled by a vast network called ctOS (Chicago’s central operating system) it is up to Aiden to hack in and use the network against the corporation.
-This is done by breaking into sub stations and accessing the network.
-What this will do is allow players to use the ctOS to scan the world as well as hack into all aspects of the infrastructure.
+The next section of the demo has the protagonist, Aiden Pearce, attempting to break into the city’s network.
+The world is divided into wards around Chicago, all controlled by a vast network called ctOS (Chicago’s Central Operating System).
+Aiden must hack into the network and use it against the corporation.
+This is done by breaking into substations and accessing the network, allowing players to use the ctOS to scan the world and hack into various aspects of the infrastructure.

-Hacking is done, as in many open world games, by breaking into a building.
-This can be done in a stealth like way or with guns blazing.
+As in many open-world games, hacking in Watch Dogs is done by breaking into a building.
+This can be done in a stealth-like way or by blazing guns.
 In the demo shown at E3, the team chose to do a mixed approach.
 They snuck in for the first part, knocking out guards from behind as they slowly worked their way into the facility.
-For the second part of the break in, they chose a more direct form of attack and went with an all-out fire fight, clearing out the remaining solders.
-Overall the system seemed to work well for both styles of play, and it was nice to see some of the better parts of Assassin’s Creed working their way into more Ubisoft properties.
+For the second part of the break-in, they chose a more direct form of attack and went with an all-out firefight, clearing out the remaining soldiers.
+Overall, the system seemed to work well for both styles of play, and it was nice to see some of the better parts of Assassin’s Creed working their way into more Ubisoft properties.

 Rumour: Watchdogs 2 Possibly Getting A New Lead Character 1